Introduction

 The auction takes place until three players make a consecutive pass.
 If no bids were made, the next player deals.
 If there was a bid, the highest bid by a player becomes the contract, and that suit (if any) becomes the trump suit.
 The player who first named the contract suit becomes the declarer, while the other team become the defender.
 Then, the play of tricks begins!

-In Bridge, players can keep score, but it's usually more effective for one member of each team to do so.
+In Bridge, players can keep score, but it's usually more effective for one team member.
 Scores are recorded on a score sheet or a bridge block, with the team keeping score labelled “We” on the left side and the opponents as “They” on the right.
-Below a horizontal line, the trick score is noted, while the honour score is placed above it.
+The trick score is noted below a horizontal line, while the honour score is placed above it.

 Underscore penalties in the Bridge Card Game |